Skip to Main Content

 What to do before you apply for a mortgage

 Take some time before you apply for a mortgage to assess your credit.
-There are some steps that can improve your credit and your odds of getting approved:
+There are steps you can take to improve your credit and your odds of getting approved:

 • Review your credit report: Use AnnualCreditReport.com to access your credit reports from the three major credit bureaus for free.
 Ensure the information is up to date and there are no errors or missing information that may hurt your credit.
 If you find errors, file a dispute through the credit bureau.